To execute a manual test a Test Session (aka session) is required. A

 session is used to create individual runnable

-suites based on the spec files contained in the repo.
+specs based on the files contained in the repo.

 To create a

 Session select the Manual tab within a space.

 The Manual tab presents all of the